PhilipJonasFranz/SnipsCompilerGen2/README.md

  Under src/REv/Modules/Tools/Util.java you can find some utility functions for binary arithmetic, as well as File-I/O and a method that sets up the Processor with a provided configuration file.
 This is used by the TestDriver.java to set up the runtime environment.
 ## Feature Roadmap
 ### v.2.0.0-RELEASE: Extended type system, extended functionality
- - Implement Addressof and Dereference Operators WIP
- - Implement Pointers WIP
- - Implement Void Type and Functions
- - Implement Non-Inline Calls
- - Implement Heap System
- - Implement Pass-by-value and pass-by-reference for non-primitive types
+ - Implement Direct ASM injection

 ### v.3.0.0-RELEASE: Complex type system, advanced operations
  - Implement increment and decrement
  - Implement Arithmetic Operators
- - Implement Direct ASM injection
+ - Implement Heap System
  - Implement Structs

 ### v.4.0.0-RELEASE: Optimization, extended compilation control